 - Review result/output, rewrite the code in step 3 until you get the data you seek

-Values will be automatically extracted by the Logging Service and then presented together with the evaluated processing state and the number of unique matches.
+The actual result (values) are extracted by the Logging Service and then presented together with the evaluated processing state and the number of unique matches.

 To extract all Ids for cities with for the Message Type '